-SUMMARY: The Department of Education (Department) is issuing a notice inviting applications for new awards for fiscal year (FY) 2023 for the Presidential and Congressional Academies for American History and Civics (Academies) Program, Assistance Listing Number 84.422A.
-This notice relates to the approved information collection under OMB control number 1894-0006.
+SUMMARY: The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2023 for the American History and Civics Education National Activities (AHC-NA) program, Assistance Listing Number 84.422B.
+This notice relates to the approved information collection under OMB 1894-0006.